4DModeller/4DM_Hackathon/_pages/schedule.md

 **0945** - 4D-Modeller, Global Mass, Past, Present, and Future - Jonathan Bamber, University of Bristol, TUM AI4EO<br/>
 **1015** - Coffee Break<br/>
 **1045** - Intro to Bayesian Statistics and inlabru - Finn Lingren, University of Edinburgh<br/>
-**1130** - Intro to Svalbard Data Resources - Illka Matero, Svalbard Integrated Arctic Earth Observing System<br/>
+**1130** - Intro to Svalbard Data Resources - Rudolf Denkmann, Svalbard Integrated Arctic Earth Observing System<br/>
 **1200** - Intro to different projects that you can tackle using data resources<br/>
 **1215** - Lunch @ Eckers (10 minute walk from physics building) <br/>
 **1400** - Intro to Hackathon Tools: Using Git/Github to Complain when Nothing works, Gareth Jones, University of Bristol<br/>